About Seven Brothers: Plot Synopsis

 Von Wurtzburg finds the hidden dowry and returns it to the castle.
 However, Will Scarlet hides in one of the chests and infiltrates the Lord's treasury.
 He fools the guards into opening the door and Robin's gang is able to clear out Von Wurtzburg's treasury.
 Scarlet, however, is captured during the escape attempt.
-When Scarlet is about to be executed by hanging, Robin swoops in to rescue him from the gallow and rides off only to discover that the bagged prisoner is actually Iron Glove.
+When Scarlet is about to be executed by hanging, Robin swoops in to rescue him from the gallows and rides off only to discover that the bagged prisoner is actually Iron Glove.
 Robin and his crew end up captured one-by-one through failed break out attempts.
 Von Wurtzburg has Robin and Iron Glove fight in arm wrestling but eventually he decides to duel him man-to-man, albeit with Robin's hands tied to a poll behind his neck.
 Robin and his men make a daring escape.

 Finally, Von Wurtzburg is about to marry Venla when the sympathetic Sir Wilhelm and Helena help Venla escape.
 Simultaneously, Robin's gang rally the peasants into an uprising as the Lord's soldiers head into the woods to look for the escaped Venla.
 A massive battle ensues, during which Leonardo is reunited with his wife while making a hot air balloon.
 He then flies over Von Wurtzburg's castle and drops an explosive, destroying the castle and bringing the fighting to an end.
 Venla winds up with Robin Hood and Von Wurtzburg, who has been led to believe Sir Wilhelm is just Hood in disguise, learns that Sir Wilhelm and his daughter have also fallen in love.
 The film ends with the now destitute Von Wurzburg working the fields.